Got black spots on basil leaves and looking for a solution?

 Basil is one of the most popular culinary herbs in the world.
-It is featured in cuisine from Italy, Northeast Asia, and its native land of India.
-Many cooks and chefs call basil the “king of herbs.”
+You can find it in cuisine from Italy, Northeast Asia, and its native land of India.
+Many cooks and chefs call basil the “king of herbs”

 Causes of Basil Black Spots

 Basil is prone to attacks from natural enemies and environmental conditions.